 - Ability to regain maximum function

-Your doctor or other prescriber can request this level of appeal for you, and you don’t need to appoint them as your representative.
+Your doctor or other prescriber can request this level of appeal for you.
+You don’t need to appoint them as your representative.

 Your plan must accept any written request for a redetermination from you, your representative, your doctor, or other prescriber.
 A written request to appeal should include: